-Here's how to add a new search node to your configuration:
+Here you can find how to add a new search node to your configuration.

 - 1. Take all ingress replicators out of the load balancer rotation. - 2.
 Wait for all ingress replicators to deliver pending activities.
-To do this, from the command line run: curl http://ir0x.yourdomain.com:29000/logging/metric/listCounters | grep InQueue - 3.
-This should return something like the following, which indicates that you are replicating to search01.yourdomain.com:30000 and search02.yourdomain.com:30000, and that the InQueue metric is 0.0, which means that all activities have been delivered:
+To do this, from the commandlineruncurlhttp://ir0x.yourdomain.com:29000/logging/metric/list-Counters | grep InQueue

+This should return something like the following, which indicates that you are replicating to search01.yourdomain.com:30000 and search02.yourdo main.com:30000, and that the InQueue metric is 0.0, which means that all activities have been delivered:

+{"key":"counter>com.jivesoftware.service.activity.stream.replicator.ActivityStreamReplic

+{ "key": "counter>com.jivesoftware.service.activity.stream.replicator.ActivityStreamReplic

+3. Shut down the ingress replicators:

 '''

-{"key":"counter>com.jivesoftware.service.activity.stream.replicator.ActivityStreamRep {"key":"counter>com.jivesoftware.service.activity.stream.replicator.ActivityStreamRep
+jive stop ingress-replicator

 '''

-- 4. Shut down the ingress replicators (jive stop ingress-replicator). - 5.
-Install the third search service 3 (search03.yourdomain.com).
-For instructions, see Installing One or More Search Servers. - 6.
-Update the ingress replicator settings for the additional search node (as described below in Point to the New Search Node). - 7.
-Then, there are a couple of ways to rebuild the index.
-Here are the options:
+4. Install the third search service 3 (search03.yourdomain.com).

+For more information, see Installing one or more Search servers on page 25.

+- 5. Update the ingress replicator settings for the additional search node.
+For more information, see Pointing to new search node on page 31. - 6.
+Rebuild the search index.
+You can use one of the following ways:

-Option Description If the index is large (multiple gigabytes): It's faster to copy the active search index from search service 1 or 2 to the new search service 3.
-You can find the active search index by looking in /usr/local/jive/services/ search-service/main-args.properties file for CONTENT_SEARCH_HOME_DIRECTORY=var/ data/contentSearch/.
+Options Description lf the index is large (multiple gigabytes) It's faster to copy the active search index from search service 1 or 2 to the new search service 3.
+You can find the active search index by looking in /usr/local/jive/services/search-service/main- args.properties file for CONTENT_SEARCH_HOME_DI- RECTORY=var/data/contentSearch/.
 This property lists the location of the search indexes.
-If the index is small (less than two gigabytes) First, complete steps 8-10; then start a rebuild or you do not care how long the rebuild takes: from the Admin Console (Admin Console: System > Settings > Search and click Rebuild Index).
+If the index is small (less than two gigabytes) or you do not care how long the rebuild takes Complete Steps Step 7 on page 30-Step 9 on page 30.
+Start a rebuild in the Admin Console at Admin Console: System > Settings > Search .

+7. Start search service 3.

+jive start search

-- 8. Start search service 3 (jive start search). - 9.
-Add the third search node to your load balancer. - 10.Finally, start up all of the ingress replicators and make sure all of the search services are running (jive start ingress-replicator).
+- 8. Add the third search node to your load balancer. - 9.
+Start up all of the ingress replicators and make sure all of the search services are running.

+jive start ingress-replicator